KNOT Magazine Masthead

 Rachid Filali was born in Algeria in 1964 and has been a journalist since 1985.
 Filali is a researcher in linguistics and is fluent in a number of languages: English, Arabic, French, German, Chinese, and Japanese.
 He expressed his view about the universe and life in his first collection of poetry published in 2007.
 The second book published in 2014.
 In addition to these, he has published two books on world literature.
 He is also scientifically published in his study book about bees.
 Currently, he is collaborating with a number of Arab and foreign magazines and works as corrector and revisor for the newspaper Elkhabar-Elriadi.

 Penny Perry, a seven time Pushcart nominee, is the author of the poetry collection Santa Monica Disposal and Salvage from Garden Oak Press.
 Her novel, Selling Pencils and Charlie was a finalist in the San Diego Book Awards.
 Her new poetry collection Woman with Newspaper Shoes was published in June 2022 by Garden Oak Press.
 She is a co-fiction and non-fiction editor at KNOT Magazine.

 Poetry Editor & Translator

-Imene Bennani is a Tunisian scholar who graduated from the Faculty of Arts of Sousse (Tunisia) and at present works as assistant at the University of Kairouan.
-She is currently preparing her Ph.D on contemporary Arab American Poetry.
-Her fields of interest include (Arab) American Literature, literary theory, culture studies, and literary translation.
+Imene Bennani is a Tunisian scholar who graduated from the Faculty of Arts of Sousse (Tunisia) and at present works as an assistant at the University of Kairouan.
+She is currently preparing her Ph.D. in Contemporary Arab American Poetry.
+Her fields of interest include (Arab) American Literature, literary theory, cultural studies, and literary translation.